anombyte93/student_privesc/student_privesc_template.md

 ### 🔹 2.
 Fork the Instructor’s Repo
 1. Navigate to the [instructor’s GitHub repo](https://github.com/anombyte93/student_privesc) in your browser
 2. Click **Fork** in the top-right corner
-3. This creates a personal copy under your GitHub username
+3. This creates a personal copy under your GitHub username, you will need to have this template open to fill out and the PrivEsc_Walkthrough.md file open at the same time.
-4. Now you can just edit online by clicking 'edit' on the template.
-Alternatively, continue following the steps below to edit on your local computer.
+4. Now you can just edit this template online by clicking 'edit'.
+Alternatively, continue following the steps below to edit on your local computer, otherwise begin the PrivEsc_Walkthrough.md now!

 ---
+## Only continue here if you plan to edit on your local PC using a text editor like Trae, VSCode, Notepad++ etc otherwise skip to ## 👤 Student Info

 ### 🔹 3.
 Clone Your Fork with GitHub Desktop
 1. Open GitHub Desktop